sei-international/AMES.jl/docs/src/dynamics.md

 ```

 ### [_Domestic insertion_](@id dynamics-dom-insert)
-The Macro model reports an indicator called "domestic insertion".
+The AMES model reports an indicator called "domestic insertion".
 The term comes from the Caribbean structuralist tradition.
 That tradition notes that export-oriented firms must achieve an insertion into the global economy.
 However, for true development to occur, firms must also be inserted into the domestic economy to increase employment and demand for local products and services.

 The domestic insertion indicator is defined in terms of two input-output matrices.
 First there is the standard input-output matrix, with elements
 ```math